-- The board has 25 squares, and the aim is to land on or beyond square 25. - Each turn, you roll a six-sided dice and move by that number of squares, following the horizontal path indicated by the dotted arrow above. - If your turn ends at the bottom of a ladder, you move up that ladder. - If your turn ends at the head of a snake, you move down that snake.
+- The board has 25 squares, and the aim is to land on or beyond square 25. - The player's starting square is "square zero", which is just off the bottomleft corner of the board. - Each turn, you roll a six-sided dice and move by that number of squares, following the horizontal path indicated by the dotted arrow above. - If your turn ends at the bottom of a ladder, you move up that ladder. - If your turn ends at the head of a snake, you move down that snake.

 The game board is represented by an array of Int values.
 Its size is based on a constant called finalSquare, which is used to initialize the array and also to check for a win condition later in the example.
-The board is initialized with 26 zero Int values, not 25 (one each at indexes 0 through 25).
+Because the players start off the board, on "square zero", the board is initialized with 26 zero Int values, not 25.